AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 ### Creating a Display for Location {#creating-display}

-Once you have created a location, you need to create a new display for your location.
+When you have created a location, create a display for your location.

 >[!NOTE]
 >***Display*** represents the digital experience that run on one or multiple screens.

 1. Navigate to the **TestLocation** and select it.
 1. Click **Create** from the action bar.

    ![image](assets/kickstart/demo-disp1.png)